top of page

 According to the Journal of the American Geriatrics Society:

-• 63% do not use recommended soaking solutions
+• 63% do not use recommended soaking solutions.

 Consequences of Ignoring Best Practices

-• Persistent mouth sores
+• Persistent mouth sores.

-• Bone loss requiring surgical intervention
+• Bone loss that requires surgical intervention.

-• Ill-fitting dentures requiring relines or replacements
+• Ill-fitting dentures needing relines or replacements.

-When to Talk to a Specialist
+When to Seek Help from a Specialist

 Conclusion